 Freed AI is a strong fit for a specific type of clinician and practice:

-• Practices that do not need EHR write-back.
-If your workflow already involves copying notes into your EHR and you are comfortable with that process, Freed AI's limited integration is not a drawback.
+- ✓Practices that do not need native EHR API write-back.
+If your workflow already involves copying notes into your EHR and you are comfortable with that process — or if Freed AI's Chrome extension-based EHR push (Premier, $119/month) is sufficient — the lack of native API integration is not a drawback.

-• Budget-conscious solo providers.
-At $99/month, Freed AI is one of the most affordable dedicated AI scribes on the market.
+- ✓Budget-conscious solo providers.
+Starting at $39/month for basic scribing (Starter) or $79/month for unlimited notes (Core), Freed AI offers some of the most affordable entry points in the AI scribe market.
 For clinicians who are price-sensitive and need only core scribing, it represents good value.

 Who Should Consider Alternatives?